vince-from-nice/osmaxil/README.md

 Why to do that ?

-Let's consider a OSM building which is matched with 4 imported buildings :
+Let's consider an OSM building which have been matched with 4 imported buildings :
-- import building A has 8 levels and a matching score of 0.42
+- import building A has the tag building:levels=8 and a matching score of 0.42
-- import building B has 8 levels and a matching score of 0.35
+- import building B has the tag building:levels=8 and a matching score of 0.35
-- import building C has 5 levels and a matching score of 0.15
+- import building C has the tag building:levels=5 and a matching score of 0.15
-- import building C has 0 levels and a matching score of 0.08
+- import building C has the tag building:levels=0 and a matching score of 0.08

+The tag value (level = 8) is the same for both method, but :
-With the old basic method the best matching score for the building is 0.42 (= score of the building A).
+- with the old basic method the best matching score for the building is only 0.42 (score of the building A)
-With the new complex method the best matching score for the building is 0.77 (= score of A + score of B).
+- with the new complex method the best matching score for the building is 0.77 (score of A + score of B) which reflects more correctly the predominance of the tag value of 8 levels.

 ### Element synchronization ###